This page was updated March 30, 2022.

 - In the Rattlesnake Creek watershed we have partnered with Kansas State University, WaterPACK, and Kansas Groundwater District #5 to find solutions that will make agricultural irrigation more efficient and restore flow in the creek.
 Through a comprehensive land & water management approach, more water could ultimately flow into Quivira National Wildlife Refuge.

 - The Kansas River is part of the Sustainable Rivers Program, a joint Nature Conservancy and U.S. Army Corps of Engineers program to modernize dam operations.
-Here, we are working to improve the health of a river basin that provides water to 800,000 people.
+Here, we are updating reservoir and dam operations to improve the health of a river basin that provides water to 800,000 people.

 - The Blue River begins in Johnson County, Kansas and flows into Missouri where it joins the Missouri River near Independence.
 We are protecting the headwaters in Kansas to prevent further degradation and ensure this tributary remains a vital source of water and recreational opportunities.

 Each year, a university fellow is selected to assist with the Healthy Streams Initiative.
 The application process and deadline for the next David.
 T. Beals III Healthy Streams for Kansas Fellowship will be announced in early 2021.